rcapdepaula/rcapdepaula/README.md

 ### Oi!  😄

-## Sou apaixonado pela magia do React e os encantos do Styled Components.
+## Sou apaixonado pela magia do React, os encantos do Next, o poder do Strapi e a praticidade do Styled Components.

 # Desenvolvedor JamStack.